arthurRuf/monday-powerups/README.md

 # monday-powerups

-Just some powerup tools for Monday.com platform, to make your life easier when you're working with it.
+Just a Chrome Extensions to implement some powerups on Monday.com platform, to make your life easier when you're working with it.